hed-standard/hed-examples/docs/source/HedSchemaDevelopmentGuide.md

 4. Actual handling of the semantics by HED tools only occurs for entities appearing in the base schema.
 ````

-## Procedure for updating a schema.
+## Procedure for updating a schema

 ### Proposing changes
 As modifications to the HED schema are proposed, they are added to the